SpockBauru/TranslationTools_Illusion/README.md

   It's useful to make simple style checks, such as using uppercase letters after a dot.
 But with Regexes and some imagination it can do more powerful substitutions.

   HOW TO USE

-  -Make the desired rules in "Substitutions.txt".
+  1) Make the desired rules in "Substitutions.txt".
      All rules will be implemented following the order in this file, so order matters.

-  -Drag and drop the desired file in "StyleCheck.exe"
+  2) Drag and drop the desired file in "StyleCheck.exe"

   **v1 - [Download](https://github.com/SpockBauru/TranslationToolsHS2/releases/tag/r7)**